 Hence it does not figure as a major motif until we reach the integrated social-moral-political vision of Deuteronomy which combines love and justice.
 Tzedek – justice – turns out to be another key word of Deuteronomy, appearing 18 times.
 It appears only four times in Shemot, not at all in Bamidbar, and in Vayikra only in chapter 19, the only chapter that also contains the word ‘love.’
 In other words, in Judaism love and justice go hand in hand.
 Again this is noted by Simon May:

 [W]hat we must note here, for it is fundamental to the history of Western love, is the remarkable and radical justice that underlies the love commandment of Leviticus.
 Not a cold justice in which due deserts are mechanically handed out, but the justice that brings the other, as an individual with needs and interests, into a relationship of respect.
 All our neighbours are to be recognised as equal to ourselves before the law of love.
 Justice and love therefore become inseparable.

 Love without justice leads to rivalry, and eventually to hate.
-Justice without love is devoid of the humanizing forces of compassion and mercy.
+Justice without love is devoid of the humanising forces of compassion and mercy.
 We need both.
-This unique ethical vision – the love of God for humans and of humans for God, translated into an ethic of love toward both neighbour and stranger – is the foundation of Western civilization and its abiding glory.
+This unique ethical vision – the love of God for humans and of humans for God, translated into an ethic of love toward both neighbour and stranger – is the foundation of Western civilisation and its abiding glory.